stylemistake/runner/README.md

 }
 ```

-Then you can run a task by running this script with task names as arguments:
+You can run a task by running this script with task names as arguments:

 ```bash
 $ bash tasks.sh foo bar